zlogic/mendix-docs/content/en/docs/private-platform/reference/admin/_index.md

 ### Apps

-...
+The **Apps** section of the navigation menu lets administrators manage their apps.

 #### App Management

-On the **App Management** page, administrators can manage their apps.
+On the **App Management** page, you can view a summary of your apps.

 {{< figure src="/attachments/private-platform/pmp-admin1.png" class="no-border" >}}

-The page shows you a summary of your apps.

 Click an app tile to see more details about the app.

 By clicking **More Actions** ({{% icon name="three-dots-menu-horizontal" %}}) in the app tile, you can quickly perform a number of actions:

 * Edit details such as app name and description
+* Assign the app to a new owner or group
-* Invite users to work on the app
+* Share the app with selected user groups
 * View the Git revisions per branch for the app
-* Assign the app to a new owner or group
 * Archive the app, provided you are the only team member.

     You will be warned of the consequences and asked for confirmation before the app is archived.